UK branch campus in India announcement ‘weeks away’

 UK universities are set to announce plans to establish branch campuses in India in coming weeks, a conference has heard.

-Speaking at the India Week Education Innovation Conference in Oxford on 3 July, Dr Tomar added that some may go public in “a few weeks” while for others it may be “a few months” away.
+Speaking at the India Week Education Innovation Conference in Oxford on 3 July, Dr Tomar added that some institutions might go public with the news in “a few weeks”, while for others it might be “a few months” away.

-Given the financial challenges currently facing British universities, many may also struggle to front the cash required for a fully-fledged new campus.
-They may instead choose instead to open a smaller teaching space, like Wollongong has done in GIFT City, or partner with a private company.
+Given the financial challenges currently facing British universities, many might also struggle to front the cash required for a fully fledged new campus.
+They might instead choose to open a smaller teaching space, as Wollongong has done in GIFT City, or partner with a private company.

-There is also growing international interest in transnational education partnerships, such as joint degrees and twinning programmes, with Indian institutions, which are keen to develop global collaborations in line with the aims set out in the 2020 National Education Policy.
+There is also growing international interest in transnational education partnerships, such as joint degrees and twinning programmes, with Indian institutions, which are keen to develop global collaborations in line with the aims set out in the 2020 National Education Policy (NEP).

 However, Tara Panjwani, higher education lead at the UK India Business Council, warned international institutions not to “overestimate the demand” because of the country’s “massive growth figures” and population size.